Horse hoof care is one of the primary responsibilities of your horse. No hooves, No horse!

 Also known as seedy toe, is a bacterial or fungal infection of the white line and causes a separation between the insensitive and sensitive laminae structures of the hoof, which makes the hoof wall lose quality.

 An abscess is a pocket of infection in the hoof wall between the sensitive laminae and can cause severe lameness in some cases.
-Abscesses may occur when bacteria get trapped between the hoof wall.
+Sores may occur when bacteria get trapped between the hoof wall.

 Puss then builds up between the hoof wall or the sole of the horse’s foot and creates pressure.
 As a result, lameness occurs.
 If you suspect an abscess in your horse’s hoof, contact your farrier.